Christopher Gelpi

 Christopher Gelpi (born 1966) is an American political scientist at Ohio State University.
 He is currently the Director of the Mershon Center for Conflict Resolution, the Endowed Chair in Peace Studies and Conflict Resolution, and a published author who writes on the sources of international military conflict and American public opinion on foreign policy issues.

+Education

+Gelpi holds a PhD in political science from the University of Michigan.